mattsvensson/mdm-audit/README.md

 ## mdm-audit commandments for new integrations

+1. Thou shalt only have 1 IDP as your user source of truth.

-1. Thou shalt use the below IDP normalization format
+2. Thou shalt use the below IDP normalization format.

     ```
     {